thanhtienly/HCMUT-S3-MRS/frontend/descriptionApi/descriptionApi.md

 ## Api need

-- 1. get add room (description: get list of all room system have) Data response [
+- 1. get all room (description: get list of all room system have) Data response [
      {
      id: "1",